samsheffield/Advanced_3D_Game_Design/docs/week1.md

 So excited to welcome you all back.
 Today, we'll meet as a group to...
 - Say hello!
 - Discuss this class ([Syllabus](https://docs.google.com/document/d/1b4BHQRMDW5Vewgt7--ZLn1q1Emw6g5aWPbBmMEI1JzY/edit?usp=sharing), Hybrid structure, expectations and responsibilities)
 - Any other concerns or questions?
-(This class, this semester, ...uhh, averything!)
+(This class, this semester, ...uhh, everything!)

 # URP + POST PROCESSING
 So excited to welcome you all back.
 In-person!
 Today, we'll meet as a group to...